 Don't check the scale too often, though.
 When you strength-train during your low-carb diet, you'll lose fat and gain muscle, so it may look as if you're not getting results when you step on the scale.
 Using a tape measure or getting a body fat percentage assessment once a month may yield a truer picture of how your efforts are panning out.

-You may need to re-assess the foods you’ve added back into your regimen if your results stall.
-Kellyann Petrucci, a naturopathic doctor, suggests you might be eating too many fruits or nuts, or indulging in processed treats like muffins and cookies that are marketed as “low-carb.”
+You may need to re-assess the foods you've added back into your regimen if your results stall.
+You might be eating too many fruits or nuts, or indulging in processed treats like muffins and cookies that are marketed as "low-carb."
 Also, you might be getting too little fat or not paying attention to serving sizes.

 Lifestyle factors like not enough sleep, too much stress and too little exercise can also affect your results.
 And, if you are taking in more calories than you're burning, you may end up gaining weight — even if your calories are all technically low-carb.